-There are several steps between getting your Mexican visa at a consulate and receiving your resident card.
+There are several steps between getting your visa at a Mexican consulate abroad and receiving your resident card in Mexico.
 Read on for a summary.

 Arrival in Mexico

-Once you have all the documentation in order and have signed it in blue ink, submit it at the INM to begin the canje procedure.
+Once all your documents are ready and signed in blue ink, make an appointment at the INM to begin the canje procedure.

 The Canje Procedure

-Finally, some days after this appointment you will be able to pick up your resident card.
+After some weeks (varies according to your location), the INM will email to tell you if your application was approved.
+You will then have to go to the INM again to schedule an appointment.
+At this appointment you provide fingerprints, get your photo taken and pick up your resident card.
 Always remember to bring your passport with you when you visit the INM.
-And always sign your name in the same way as it appears in your passport.
+And always sign your name as it appears in your passport.

 You’ll find more details on the canje procedure in this article: I Got My Mexican Visa at the Consulate – Now What?
 The Canje Procedure Explained.